opsit-io/opsit-explang-docs/docs/explang-extending.md

 Adding Java-based builtin function to the language
 --------------------------------------------------

-This example will add builtin function "rect"
+This example will add a builtin function "rect"

 ```java
 import io.opsit.explang.Backtrace;